arnau/seachess/corpus/notes/moving_away_from_gatsby.md

 ## The starting point

-Back in 2019 I started once again my personal website.
+Back in 2019 I started, once again, my personal website.
 At the time I was interested in [React], [GraphQL] and [Jamstack].
 So [Gatsby] was the natural choice to build it.

 Since then, my interests have shifted into other things which have made the points of friction with Gatsby and the way I chose to use it (e.g. plugins) not fun.